 Every year a handful of new car models are discontinued.
 2015 is no different, the five cars listed below will not be replaced in 2016.
-Once their gone, they're gone.
+Once they’re gone, they’re gone.

 Automakers realize in this day and age they must adapt to the consumer’s ever changing needs by providing vehicles with the latest technology and styling trends.
 If an automaker becomes content and doesn’t evolve with consumer demands, they’ll end up suffering in sales and ultimately failing as an auto manufacturer.